browserengineering/book/book/chrome.md

     return self.load(url)
 ```

+Note that links can have relative URLs, which are resolved relative to
-Since this needs to know the browser's current URL, we need to store
+the current page.
+That means we need to store the current URL in
-it in `load`:
+`load`:

 ``` {.python replace=Browser/Tab}
 class Browser: